cedrickchee/chatgpt-universe/README.md

 - [huggingface/text-generation-inference](https://github.com/huggingface/text-generation-inference) - A Rust, Python and gRPC server for text generation inference.
 Used in production at HuggingFace to power LLMs api-inference widgets.
 Optimized to run Llama 2 model.
 If you have a decent GPU and Linux computer, you can run Llama 2 locally without much fuss.
 - [jmorganca/Ollama](https://github.com/jmorganca/ollama) - A macOS app for Apple Silicon that enables you to get up and run LLMs, locally.
 Windows & Linux support coming soon.
 - [A guide to running Llama 2 locally](https://replicate.com/blog/run-llama-locally) by Replicate (2023) - They cover three open-source tools you can use to run Llama 2 on your own devices: Llama.cpp (Mac/Windows/Linux), Ollama (Mac) & MLC LLM (iOS/Android).
+- [turboderp/exllama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
+Can run a Llama2-70B with 16K context length, but it's still early days.
+This is saving gigabytes off the alternatives like llama.cpp.

 ## Infrastructure